 Organize Doctor Visits TOP

-It is your primary care provider's job (eg, internist or family physician) to coordinate your care and keep your records well-organized.
+It is your primary care provider's job to coordinate your care and keep your records well-organized.
 This is a good place to start.
 Obtain a copy of your medical records from your primary care provider and create your own health journal.
 In your health journal, write down the dates and other relevant information about any illnesses, injuries, hospitalizations, surgeries, or allergies you have had.
 In addition, include the medications you are taking and your family’s history of diseases or conditions.

 Your doctor can tell you when and how often you need health check-ups, including screening tests, and any future treatments.
 Record this information in a multi-year calendar.
 In the calendar, write down all medical appointments you have and reminders about when to schedule upcoming appointments.